jinlee487/jinlee487.github.io/_pages/resume.md

 Work experience
 ======
+* Full-Stack Software Engineer, Lula, 2022

+    - Improved web and mobile client-side delivery platform application built from react ionic library which services 400+ merchants

+    - Developed inhouse enterprise resource planning application built from react bootstrap library which provides resource management and live analytics tool for 400,000+ merchandises, 600+ stores and 20,000+ orders up to present

+    - Automated application production and staging deployment for python lambda script application

+    - Collaborated with the development team from Grubhub for integrating Grubhub API to application

+    - Debugged 99+ bug tickets reported by operations and customer support

+    - Contributed to 500+ git commit, code review, and pull requests in the Lula Engineering Team

-* Teaching Assistant, Drexel College of Computer and Informatics, 2022 - current
+* Teaching Assistant, Drexel College of Computer and Informatics, 2022

 * Full Stack Developer, Gentlist, 2020-2021